 - Caffeine: Caffeine can have benefits for energy, fat loss and performance.

-- Exogenous ketones: This supplement can help raise the body's ketone levels.
+- Exogenous ketones: This supplement may help raise the body's ketone levels.

 - Creatine: Creatine provides numerous benefits for health and performance.
 This can help if you are combining a ketogenic diet with exercise.

 - Whey: Use half a scoop of whey protein in shakes or yogurt to increase your daily protein intake.